 - The antibody solution should be stored undiluted between 2°C and 8°C.

 - Recommended Usage

 Each lot of this antibody is quality control tested by Western blotting.
-For Western blotting, the suggested use of this reagent is 1: 500-1:5000 diluted (0.1 – 1 µg/mL).
-For immunocytochemistry, the suggested use of this reagent is 1:250-1:2500 diluted (0.2 – 2 µg/mL).
+For Western blotting, the suggested use of this reagent is 0.25 - 2.5 µg per mL.
+For immunocytochemistry, a concentration range of 1.0 - 5.0 µg/mL is recommended.
+For flow cytometric staining, the suggested use of this reagent is ≤ 0.25 µg per million cells in 100 µL volume.
+For immunohistochemistry on formalin-fixed paraffin-embedded tissue sections, a concentration range of 1.0 - 5.0 µg/mL is suggested.
+For immunohistochemistry on frozen tissue sections, a concentration range of 1.0 - 10.0 µg/mL is suggested.
 It is recommended that the reagent be titrated for optimal performance for each application.

 - Application Notes

-- 466 amino acids with a predicted molecular weight of 54 kD.
+- 466 amino acids with a predicted molecular weight of approximately 54 kD.

 - Vimentins are class-III intermediate filaments found in various non-epithelial cells, especially mesenchymal cells.
 Vimentin is attached to the nucleus, endoplasmic reticulum, and mitochondria, either laterally or terminally.